 Wildlife connectivity

-We’re working with local groups to develop resources, provide training and support and inspire people to get involved with nature conservation around Hampstead Heath.
-Much of this work is focusing on hedgehogs, though other species will also benefit.
-Find out more about the project and how you can help below.
+We’re working with local groups to develop resources, provide training and support and inspire people to get involved with nature conservation around Hampstead Heath and Highgate Wood.
+Much of this work is focusing on hedgehogs, through our Hedgehog Friendly Heath project, although other species will also benefit.

 Did you know that Hampstead Heath is home to one of the largest populations of hedgehogs in London.
-Find out about hogs on the Heath and out work to help them.
+Find out about our long running conservation project.

 Learn about what you can do to help hedgehog connectivity around Hampstead Heath.

-You can support our wildlife connectivity projects by adopting a hedgehog box - these are built by our volunteers and installed on and around the Heath to provide refuges for hedgehogs.
+You can support our wildlife conservation projects by adopting a hedgehog box - built by our volunteers - or by making a donation.

-Help hedgehogs by buying a hedgehog highway sign to connect your garden to others, or show your support by buying a hedgehog bag.
+Help hedgehogs by buying a hedgehog highway sign to connect your garden to others, or show your support by buying one of our hedgehog bag.

-Our work also includes connectivity work for other species, for instance, by creating new wildflower meadows around the edges of Parliament Hill, planting new hedgerows on the fringes of the Heath and looking after the Savernake Bridge garden.
+Our conservation work includes connectivity projects for other species, including new wildflower meadows and hedgerows and looking after the Savernake Bridge garden.